 Starting language interpretation in a Zoom meeting/webinar

-- Once you have started your meeting or webinar, click on the Interpretation icon
+- Once you have started your meeting or webinar, and the interpreters have joined, click on the Interpretation icon located at the bottom of the screen.

 We strongly encourage speakers and participants to wear a headset, or use an external USB mic, so that the interpreter can hear them clearly.